nzdavidv/pages/pages/StoraLinux4.md

 ---
-title: "NetGear Stora running Debian Linux Part4"
+NetGear Stora running Debian Linux Part4
-date: 2025-07-16
 ---

 # Overview
 There are four major pieces to this working.
 1. Connecting to the console